 These guidelines must be consistent with established clinical pathways, protocols or accepted clinical practice.
-Patients with social, legal or other circumstances may also qualify for admitted care.
+Patients with social, legal or other timescape: other ti

 A patient may be admitted to the MFAU SSU prior to transfer (not discharged) to an inpatient ward/unit for ongoing multi-day care.